tarantool/doc/doc/platform/replication/supervised_failover.rst

 1.  :ref:`Configure a cluster <supervised_failover_configuration>` to work with an external coordinator.
     The main step is setting the ``replication.failover`` option to ``supervised`` for all replica sets that should be managed by the external coordinator.
+    For newly configured clusters, set :ref:`replication.bootstrap_strategy <configuration_reference_replication_bootstrap_strategy>` to ``native`` so that the coordinator controls the initial bootstrap as well.

 2. Start a configured cluster.
-    When an external coordinator is still not running, instances in a replica set start in the following modes:
+    If :ref:`replication.bootstrap_strategy <configuration_reference_replication_bootstrap_strategy>` is set to ``native`` or ``supervised``, an unbootstrapped replica set waits for the failover coordinator to appoint a bootstrap leader and no instance bootstraps on its own.

-    -   If a replica set is already :ref:`bootstrapped <replication_stages>`, all instances are started in read-only mode.
+    After bootstrap, instances are started in read-only mode until the coordinator appoints a leader.

-    -   If a replica set is not bootstrapped, one instance is started in read-write mode.
+    If the default ``auto`` bootstrap strategy is used instead, one instance in an unbootstrapped replica set can start in read-write mode before the coordinator starts.

 3.  :ref:`Start a failover coordinator <supervised_failover_start_coordinator>`.
+    If the replica set is waiting for a bootstrap leader, start the coordinator before :ref:`replication.connect_timeout <configuration_reference_replication_connect_timeout>` expires, or start the coordinator before the instances.
     You can start two or more failover coordinators to increase fault tolerance.
     In this case, one coordinator is active and others are passive.